Daughter of LSU legend Billy Cannon sends dazzling gift to Kim Mulkey after championship win

 Her father, Billy Cannon, was the first LSU athlete to receive the Heisman trophy.
 He also led the Tigers to their first-ever national championship win in 1958.

-Now, Bunnie Canon is giving back to the tigers with crystals and glue.
+Now, Bunnie Cannon is giving back to the tigers with crystals and glue.
 After the women won the NCAA National Championship, Cannon gave Coach Kim Mulkey a bedazzled basketball.

 "She came here because she loves the state, and for that I'll do anything in the world for her," Cannon said.